microsoft/azure-software-radio-hello-world/docs/stage2/hello_world_stage2.md

-## Stage 2
+# Stage 2

 Stage 2 is split into two parts, first we will show how ADS-B signals can be decoded and sent to Azure event hub.
-Next, we incorporate PowerBI to plot the location of aircraft on a map-based interface within Azure.
+Next, we incorporate Power BI to plot the location of aircraft on a map-based interface within Azure.

 Automatic Dependent Surveillance–Broadcast (ADS–B) is a wireless technology used by aircraft to broadcast their position and other onboard sensor data.
 The information can be received by air traffic control ground stations, as well as other aircraft, to provide situational awareness.
 ADS–B is automatic, i.e., it requires no pilot input.
 The data sent over ADS-B originates from the aircraft's navigation system and other sensors.
 In terms of the signal, it's transmitted at 1090 MHz, uses pulse position modulation (PPM), and the signal has a bandwidth around 50 kHz (it's a very low data rate signal).